In this review… The Dog Food Advisor takes an in-depth look at Taste of the Wild Dog Food… and its 4 most popular sub-brands.

 Estimated Dry Matter Nutrient Content

-Fiber (estimated dry matter content) = 5.6%
+Fiber (estimated dry matter content) = 4.4%

 |Estimated Nutrient Content

 |Dry Matter Basis

 |Calorie Weighted Basis

-The first ingredient in this dog food is bison.
-Although it is a quality item, raw bison contains about 80% water.
+The first ingredient in this dog food is buffalo.
+Although it is a quality item, raw buffalo contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The second ingredient includes lamb meal.
+The second ingredient is lamb meal.
 Lamb meal is considered a meat concentrate and contains nearly 300% more protein than fresh lamb.

-The third ingredient includes sweet potato.
-Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
+The fourth ingredient is sweet potato.
+Sweet potatoes are a gluten-free source of complex carbohydrates in dog food.
 They are naturally rich in dietary fiber and beta carotene.

-The fourth ingredient is egg product, an unspecified (wet or dry?) form of shell-free eggs.
+The eighth ingredient is egg product, an unspecified (wet or dry?) form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.

-The ninth ingredient includes tomato pomace.
-Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.
+First, tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.